D4rktheJohtonian/D4rktheJohtonian/README.md

 - Ethan, Red, Calem, Erika, Colress, Steven, Blue, Silver, Serena, and Cynthia.
 For the Pokémons : Umbreon, Cyndaquil, Celebi, Victini, Sylveon, Hisuian Samurott, Serperior, Scorbunny, and Treecko (*Pokémon*)
 - Hermes, Helios, Heimdall, Atreus, Athena (*God Of War*)
 - Cesar Torres, Jonah Marshall, The Intruder, Adam Murray (*The Mandela Catalogue*)
-- I main Prussian Seaman.
+- I main Prussian Seaman or Musician.
 If Prussia is not available, then usually use French or British, or just choose what's available. (*Guts and Blackpowder*)

   ── ･ ｡ﾟ☆: **Languages** .☽ .* :☆ﾟ. ──